dmison/old-intro-to-js/_steps/part0/step0-tools.markdown

 One of the really nice things about Javascript (and web design in general really) is how little you need to get started.

-There are many, many tools which you *can* learn which can make things easier when you start to build bigger more complex applications but you don't need them.
+There are many, many tools that you *can* learn, which can make things easier when you start to build bigger more complex applications - but you don't actually need them.

 The only two things you really need are:

 1. an editor
-2. a webbrowser and its developer tools.
+2. a web browser and its developer tools.

 ## Your Editor

-Before you get started you are going need a program to write your Javascript source code in.
-We call that your editor.
+The first thing you need is an *editor* to write your Javascript source code in.

-Any program that can edit plain text files will work, such as NotePad on Windows or TextEdit on macOS.
-You cannot use a word processor like Microsoft Word, Apple's Pages, or OpenOffice.
+Any program that can edit plain text files will work.
+Most operating systems have one installed by default, like NotePad on Windows or TextEdit on macOS.
+You cannot use a word processor like Microsoft Word, Apple's Pages, or OpenOffice to write source code, because these programs include all sorts of information instead of just plain text.

 While NotePad or TextEdit will do the job, you can download free and open-source editors which provide some additional features to make writing program source code a little more pleasant.

-If you are just getting started we recommend [Github's Atom](https://atom.io/)
+If you are just getting started we recommend [Github's Atom](https://atom.io/).

 Atom is free, open-source, and available for Windows, macOS, and Linux.